rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 ## Troubleshooting

-_This plugin does not contain any troubleshooting information._
+*There is no troubleshooting for this plugin.*

 # Version History

+* 5.1.2 - Update exception presets in API and unit tests
 * 5.1.1 - Better handling of response from the threat connect API when using the `takedown_request` action | Bumped to use the newest version of the SDK | Updated old unit tests / added new unit tests
-* 5.1.0 - Add actions: `Get Cyber Terms by Filter`, `Get IOCs for Cyber Term`, `Get CVEs for Cyber Term`, `Close Alert`.
+* 5.1.0 - Add actions -> `Get Cyber Terms by Filter`, `Get IOCs for Cyber Term`, `Get CVEs for Cyber Term`, `Close Alert`.
 Add new input for `Get IOCs By Filter` action
 * 5.0.0 - Add action Get IOCs By Filter which returns a list of paginated IOC data based on input filters applied against IOC properties | Fix Bug relating to mismatched property names of output types geolocation, sources, and reported feeds for Get Indicator by Value action
 * 4.0.0 - Rename Plugin to Threat Command | Update descriptions to Threat Command | Update Get Indicator By Value to use API V3 | Remove Rescan Indicator and Get Indicator Scan Status | Update Get CVE List to request one page of results only
 * 3.2.0 - Fix is_closed bug in trigger | Add new input `source_date_from_enum` in trigger which allows user to specifiy Source Date From using ENUM rather than timestamp/string